tidyverse/tibble/README.md

 #>   (dbl), distance (dbl), hour (dbl), minute (dbl).
 ```

 Tibles are strict about subsetting.
-If you try and access a variable that does not exist, you'll get an error:
+If you try to access a variable that does not exist, you'll get an error:

 ``` r
 flights$yea